Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in San Remo is $51,202 and average income is $65,728.
-This contrasts with Rest of Vic.'s median income of $50,954 and average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes are approximately $55,426 (median) and $71,151 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in San Remo rank modestly between the 23rd and 34th percentiles.
-The earnings profile shows that 28.1% of locals earn between $1,500 and $2,999 annually, reflecting a pattern seen in metropolitan regions where 30.3% fall within this range.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in San Remo is just below national average.
+The median assessed income is $51,202 while the average income stands at $65,728.
+This contrasts with Regional Vic.'s figures of a median income of $50,954 and an average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $55,426 (median) and $71,151 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank modestly in San Remo, between the 23rd and 34th percentiles.
+The earnings profile shows that 28.1% of locals (610 people) fall into the $1,500 - 2,999 income category.
 After housing costs, 86.1% of income remains, ranking at the 26th percentile nationally.
-San Remo's SEIFA income ranking places it in the fifth decile.
+San Remo's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income